From Vertex to Kickstarter

 So far we have managed to fund almost all the tooling needed from selling Vectos.
 We have a few last things that require roughly $55k.
 The big problem is MOQs (Minimum Order Quantities).

-Most factories won’t make a new part without high MOQ (or high price cost), so we needed to look for people to help us buy the parts—hence the crowdfunding campaign.
+Most factories won’t make a new part without a high MOQ (or high price cost), so we needed to look for people to help us buy the parts—hence the crowdfunding campaign.
 Crowdsourcing the last part of the funding of the project is the only way we can think of that to sustain the business.
 The Kickstarter ties the purchase of parts to the interests of our customers.

 Thank you all for your continued support of our small but mighty outdoor company.
 Please join in backing our Kickstarter to help us bring these made-in-the-USA carbon fiber poles to you.